 Michael Baker has been teaching at DWS since 1983.
 Michael has served in the United States Air Force and worked as an electromechanical engineer before coming to DWS.
 In addition to teaching woodworking, he taught gym for nine years, and he founded the unicycle and archery clubs.
 He helped start a gym program in the Redwood City, California Waldorf school and he has helped several woodworking teachers start Waldorf woodworking programs.
 He has served on the College of Teachers and he was a member of the Board of Trustees for over 20 years.
 You may contact Michael at ext.
 160.

-Michael Quinn (Athletic Director, Head Men’s and Women’s Basketball Coach) joined DWS in August of 2003.
+Michael Quinn (Athletic Director, Head Boys and Girls Basketball Coach) joined DWS in August of 2003.
 His recreational history includes eight years as a Recreational Instructor in Youth Sports and Arts at Harvard Gulch Recreation Center in Denver.
 He taught children ranging in age from 5 to 14.
 He is a graduate of South High School and attended Metropolitan State College.
 You may contact Michael at ext.
 112.

 Nancy Blanning (Therapeutic Support) has been teaching in Waldorf settings since 1982.
 After 17 years in the Waldorf Preschool Kindergarten, she began to offer therapeutic support lessons for children in our school.
 Her education includes a BA degree from CU Boulder in English, with teaching credentials, and a four-year therapeutic education training.
 She also serves as a board member with the Waldorf Early Childhood Association of North America (WECAN).
 You may contact Nancy at ext.
 164.